microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

 # Using Projections: Cortana

 Cortana offers a robust and comprehensive extensibility framework that enables you to seamlessly incorporate functionality from your app into the Cortana experience.
-Using voice commands, your app can be activated to the foreground and an action or command executed within the app.
+With Cortana, your app can be activated to the foreground and an action or command executed within the app using voice and typed commands.

-These are the basic steps to add voice-command functionality and integrate Cortana with your app using speech or keyboard input:
+These are the basic steps to add voice command functionality and integrate Cortana with your app using speech or keyboard input:

 1. Create a Voice Command Definition (VCD) file.
 This is an XML document that defines all the spoken commands that the user can say to initiate actions or invoke commands when activating your app.
 [VCD elements and attributes v1.2](https://msdn.microsoft.com/library/windows/apps/dn706593).
 2. Register the command sets in the VCD file when the app is launched.